The 3x + 1 class record search

 What's the impact on my system?

-The impact on your system is usually very low indeed:
+The impact on your system is mostly just an impact on your GPU:

 and I'll reply to you with the next free block as soon as possible.